Faculty COVID-19 Resources

 Are faculty required to make seating charts and take attendance in face-to-face classes?

-The University plans to notify individuals who have been exposed.
+The University notifies individuals who have been exposed.
 Notifications can be accomplished more easily if the faculty member can confirm whether a student attended class and can identify who they were in close contact with.
 Although a normal classroom environment adhering to CDC guidelines (required masks and required social distancing), should not lead to exposure, it may be helpful to be able to identify when a student was in class.
 In addition, there are some classroom environments that may be operating under non-socially distant conditions with prior special approval (requiring a legally approved waiver), and individuals may be considered exposed if someone tests positive for COVID-19.
 For these reasons, faculty need to implement a system to be able to assist with notifications if the need arises.
 Making a seating chart or taking attendance is an effective tool to accomplish that.

 Should faculty have an attendance policy?